Consumer FAQs

 (Updated February 2024)

-If you sign up for a community solar project that isn’t up and running yet, there may be some lag time for completion of construction and energization of the project after you sign the subscription contract.
+If you sign up for a community solar project that isn’t up and running yet, there will be some lag time before the first solar bill credits appear on your utility bill.
+Community solar providers often get customers lined up while the community solar project is still in development; the project may need to have construction completed and/or still need to be energized.
 Your community solar provider will be able to keep you updated about the status of the project.
 When the community solar project begins producing energy, you will start receiving community solar credits on your electricity bill in the next month or two, and your subscription payments to the project will likely begin around the same time.
+For customers who are signing up for an active project it usually takes one to two bill cycles for the bill credits to be applied.

 Under state law and the Long-Term Renewable Resources Procurement Plan, subscriptions to community solar projects must be portable (i.e., the subscriber may retain the subscription while changing locations within the same utility service territory) and transferable (i.e., a subscriber may assign or sell the subscription to another person within the same utility service territory).
 The Illinois Shines program requires that the community solar provider may not charge a fee for transferring your subscription to someone else.
 These rights of transferability and portability may still be subject to other restrictions, including the community solar provider’s right to check a new subscriber’s credit score, and the utility’s right to ensure that a subscription is appropriately sized relative to the subscriber’s usage.